zhenlw/umvc3-120/README.md

 # umvc3-120
 a Ultimate Marvel vs Capcom 3 mod for 120fps game content

-I have been worked on this mod now and then (on my own time) for like 1 year, and hosted the files previously here: https://1drv.ms/f/s!AgheTV2uw-epkmrrniIRP1jfs7Lb.
+I have been worked on this mod now and then in my spare time for like 1 year, and hosted the files previously here: https://1drv.ms/f/s!AgheTV2uw-epkmrrniIRP1jfs7Lb.
 But decided recently to move to github for better version info.

 ## what it is
 It is a mod (current just a patched main program) to run the game (Ultimate Marvel vs Capcom 3) at 120fps, rather than the original 60fps.